 This may be translated as:

 Newton's monument stands in the nave against the choir screen, to the north of the entrance to the choir.
-It was executed by the sculptor Michael Rysbrack (1694-1770) to the designs of the architect William Kent (1685-1748) and dates from 1731.
+It was executed by the sculptor Michael Rysbrack (1694-1770) to the designs of the architect William Kent (1685-1748).
+It was finished in August 1730 and unveiled the following year.

 The monument originally stood out against the flat front of the choir screen, but was enclosed within the present decorative arch when Edward Blore re-modelled the screen in 1834.